jitingxu1/Awesome-LLM-Learning-Path/finetune/finetune.md

     - See similar performance compared to finetune the whole model.
 - [P-Tuning v2](https://arxiv.org/pdf/2110.07602.pdf): appling continuous prompts for every layer of the pretrained model, instead of the mere input layer

+## Sparsity as a paradigm for LLM Dev: Less can be more
+our understanding of the human brain, and specifically the principle of sparsity in neural connections.
+Neurologically, our brains are teeming with neurons, but not every neuron is interconnected with each other.
+There exists a system of sparse connections that selectively activate during specific tasks or thought processes.
+This efficient design reduces energy consumption, prevents overstimulation, and allows the brain to handle immense amounts of information with limited resources.